MENU

 hysterosalpingogram (HSG)

 Diagnostic test of the uterus and fallopian tubes (salpinges) wherein radio-opaque dye is injected into the uterus and X-rays are taken to evaluate the uterine lining and to determine tubal patency.
-This procedure is not performed at Genetics & IVF Institute, but at a radiological center.
+This procedure is not performed at GIVF Fertility, but at a radiological center.
 This procedure must be performed between days 5–12 of the menstrual cycle or at any time while the patient is on birth control pills.
 Patients are instructed to take 600–800mg of ibuprofen or 400mg naproxen one hour prior to the procedure.

 hysterosonogram (HYS) / saline infused sonohysterogram (SIS)